ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ![Architecture](images/solution47-vpc-secure-management-bastion-server/ArchitectureDiagram.png)

 While provisioning the resources, you will also deploy applications on the virtual server instances.
 When deploying applications in the cloud, software can originate from different sources:
-1. The file system of a local workstation using a provisioning system to create the required infrastructure, to copy files and scripts to the virtual server instances;
+1. The file system of a local workstation and using a provisioning system to create the required infrastructure, to copy files and scripts to the virtual server instances;
-2. {{site.data.keyword.IBM_notm}} mirrors;
+2. {{site.data.keyword.IBM_notm}} mirrors to update the operating systems or to install packages supported by the operating system;
 3. Internet or intranet software repositories.

 <p style="text-align: center;">